GreenmaskIO/greenmask/docs/commands/dump.md

   -C, --create                          include commands to create database in dump -a, --data-only                       dump only the data, not the schema -d, --dbname string                   database to dump (default "postgres")
-      --disable-dollar-quoting          disable dollar quoting, use SQL standard quoting --enable-row-security             enable row security (dump only content user has access to) -E, --encoding string                 dump the data in encoding ENCODING
+      --description string              add a description for this dump --disable-dollar-quoting          disable dollar quoting, use SQL standard quoting --enable-row-security             enable row security (dump only content user has access to) -E, --encoding string                 dump the data in encoding ENCODING